mulesoft-assets/template-apiled-system-employee-nets/README.md

 ### Running on Studio <a name="runonstudio"/>
-Once you have imported you template into Anypoint Studio you need to follow these steps to run it:
+Once you have imported the template into Anypoint Studio you need to follow these steps to run it:

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
-+ Once that is done, right click on you template project folder
++ Once that is done, right click on your template project folder
-+ Hover you mouse over `"Run as"`
++ Hover your mouse over `"Run as"`
 + Click on  `"Mule Application"`